 - Preheat oven to 350 degrees.
 Slice dough into 1/8 inch disks and place on baking sheets, about an inch apart.
 Once you have made 30 cookies, wrap up the cookie dough, freeze, and save for another time.
 Use a tiny circle shaped cookie cutter or a large round cake decorating tip to cut a hole in the center of each disk.
 Refrigerate for an additional 10 minutes.
 Bake for 8 minutes, or until crisp.
 Let cool completely.

-- Melt chocolate in a microwave safe bowl in 30 second intervals, stirring well after each interval, until fully melted.
-Place the caramel coated cookies in the chocolate and cover only the bottom of the cookie.
-Use a fork to pull them out of the chocolate and place them on a parchment line cookie sheet.
+- Melt chocolate in a microwave-safe bowl in 30-second intervals, stirring well after each interval, until fully melted.
+Place the caramel-coated cookies in the chocolate and cover only the bottom of the cookie.
+Use a fork to pull them out of the chocolate and place them on a parchment-lined cookie sheet.
 Use the chocolate still on the fork to drizzle stripes over the top of the cookies.
 Refrigerate until set.

 For the caramel